yogeshwarghule/social-media-performance-analysis/README.md

 3. **Data Processing**:
    - The data is filtered and processed based on user input.
 For example:
-     - The `User ID` is extracted if required.
+     - The `Post ID` is extracted if required.
      - Metrics such as average likes or comments are calculated for different post types.

 4. **AI-Powered Insights**: